Sikh art: Manuscript

+Presentations of the Japji Sahib composition within a decorated manuscript could vary by how the work was written.
+Illustrated manuscripts often feature depictions of the Sikh gurus and Indic deities (often Devis, Saraswati, and Ganesha).
+The manuscripts featuring paintings of Indic deities may have been prepared for Hindu patrons or were utilized at Hindu folk-shrines.
+Despite that, one example of a manuscript featuring Indic deities was prepared for a Sikh religious lineage's member.
+However, some sections of the Sikh community were opposed for the inclusion of Indic deities in Sikh texts and thus excluded them from some of their works.
+Many 19th century manuscripts depict the Sikh gurus and Indic deities together.

 The art of preparing illustrated and illuminated manuscripts of scriptures died-out amongst Sikhs at the end of the 19th century due to the introduction of the printing-press, which replaced the practice and patronization of handwriting manuscripts.
 According to Jeevan Singh Deol, the illuminated and illustrated manuscript tradition died out in the second quarter of the 19th century due it being supplanted by lithography and type-printing, which replaced artists and illustrators.
+Many extant manuscripts of the Guru Granth Sahib were lost during the course of the 20th century, rendering study of this field of Sikh art to the surviving corpus, many of which are unprovenanced.

 Janamsakhi

 Guru Nanak engaged in an interfaith dialogue, Janamsakhi painting.

 The Janamsakhi literature produced was often elaborately illustrated with paintings on the folios, each depicting a life story of the first Guru.
 It is one of the earliest sources of Sikh art.
 Composition of illustrated Janamsakhi series of manuscripts flourished in the 17th and 18th centuries.
 Alongside hagiographical accounts of the life of the first guru, Nanak, written mostly in Gurmukhi script, they also contained paintings illustrating supposed events from his life.
 The paintings of the Bhai Bala tradition of Janamsakhis was influenced by Sufi stylisms.
 Guru Nanak is often depicted between the boundaries of Hinduism and Islam, which can be deduced with special regard and attention made to his attire in the paintings.

 The earliest illustrated Janamsakhi manuscripts are as follows: